rw-a/valentines-day/Customisation.md

 ```

 #### Step 10: Add the positions of customisable text to the template
 Open *ticketing/templates/ticketing/redeem.html* and update the JavaScript.
 Add a new function below the function named *initialise_classic_template*.
 You will need to adjust the position of the text objects to fit your template by adjusting the numbers next to *left* and *top*.
 You may also need to decrease or increase the number of text objects.
 Follow the pattern shown for the classic template.
+You need to update the filename accordingly.

 Before:
 ```